xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 **Maximum Response Size**

-> Katalon Studio also supports setting maximum response size of an execution by using `-maxResponseSize` in command line.
+> Katalon Studio also supports setting the maximum response size of execution using `-maxResponseSize` in the command line.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options)

 * Override response size limit of a project in a test case